smcgdub/MS3_Project_Tipsy_Mac_Staggers/README.md

 <em>**Note:** In terminal when you type git clone and then paste the URL you it should look like this `$ git clone https://github.com/smcgdub/MS3_Project_Tipsy_Mac_Staggers`</em><br>

 7. Once you have downloaded all the files you will need to install the requirements for the project.
-You can do sy by typing in your terminal `pip3 install -r requirements.txt` and pressing enter.
+You can do this by typing in your terminal `pip3 install -r requirements.txt` and pressing enter.
 All of the requirements from the txt file will now download.
 8. Now you will also need to create your own env.py file and store the necessary environment variables in it.
 To do so securely you must:

 i.
 Create a gitignore file in your root directory if its not already created<br>